michelleklum/cs124-lab3/design/design.md

 <img src="single_list_page_menu_mode_final_lab_2.png" alt="Single List Page Menu Mode Lab 2 Final Version" width="200px">

 When we first tried to add task sorting options in Lab 3, we added them directly to the general Single List Page Menu — like below.
-However, the menu soon felt very cluttered, so we later decided to move the sorting options to a separate sort menu that could be access through a "Sort" row in the general Single List Page Menu.
+However, the general Single List Page Menu soon felt very cluttered, so we later decided to move the sorting options to a separate sort menu that could be access through a "Sort" row in the general Single List Page Menu.

 <img src="single_list_page_menu_mode_v1_lab_3.png" alt="Single List Page Menu Mode Lab 3 Version 1" width="200px">

 When we first implemented a separate task sort options menu in Lab 3, it looked like the image below.
-However, during usability testing, users mentioned that they wanted a one-click way to return back to the general Single List Page Menu, from the sort menu.
+However, during usability testing, users mentioned that, from the sort menu, they wanted a one-click way to return back to the general Single List Page Menu.
 So, for Lab 3, we ultimately decided to change the layout of the sort menu to contain a header with a back arrow and the phrase "Sort by..."
-That also allowed us to reduce the repetitiveness of "Sort by" as compared to the initial version of our sort menu seen below.
+Only including the "Sort by" phrase in the header also allowed us to reduce the repetitiveness of "Sort by" as compared to the initial version of our sort menu seen below.

 <img src="single_list_page_menu_sorting_v1_lab_3.png" alt="Single List Page Sorting Menu Lab 3 Version 1" width="200px">